 Our Mission: To help the ministries of King of Glory include, support and accommodate so all may serve, worship and share God’s love in our community.

-Our focus is to provide opportunities for families with special needs to fellowship and worship in a safe environment.
+Our focus is to provide opportunities for families with disabilities to fellowship and worship in a safe environment.
 We provide ways for members and guests to communicate needs to reduce those barriers that would prevent active participation in the church’s life, all while encouraging our faith community to grow in knowledge and inclusion of all God’s children.

 Sanctuary Sensory Room

 The Sensory Room” is an extension of our sanctuary where members and guests can go during worship and still see and hear the service.
 This is a safe place to retreat to when participating in group worship, with all the noise and movement, becomes overwhelming.
 The Sensory Room allows those with differences, such as ADHD or autism, who cannot remain seated for long periods of time quietly or silently, to participate in worship without disturbing those around them.
 This room has two doors for entering and exiting, one into the sanctuary for communion and one into the narthex.
 We offer comfortable seating for families and a large picture window so families can remain a part of the King of Glory Community.

 The Buddy Ministry is a program within Children’s Ministry for children with learning differences.
 With the help of a buddy, these children can fully participate in a typical Sunday school class.

 What are the qualities of a Buddy?

 - Ready to learn the unique needs of students in order to integrate them into the classroom.

 - Willing to accommodate the unique needs of each student.